PCR Bizarre

 Wanted: Dead or Alive

-source screenshot
+screenshot

 We know that most transmissions occur at a very early stage of the disease, during the first 5 days after onset of symptoms.
 But for example in one study more than 50% of COVID-19 patients tested positive again 21–25 days after their initial positive test.
-In another study The longest duration of viral RNA shedding could be 83 days using PCR procedures as recommended by CDC and WHO.
+In another study the longest duration of viral RNA shedding could be 83 days using PCR procedures as recommended by CDC and WHO.
 So that means that PCR detectable dead virus parts remain in the system long after the infection is gone.
 Knowing now that PCR tests were not designed to prevent false positives we can safely state that many reinfections are either caused by virus variants or by false positives from increased PCR testing around the world.
-For example in January 2022 The Guardian reported about reinfections * but did not mention false positives as a possible cause anywhere in its article.
+For example in January 2022 The Guardian reported about reinfections* but did not mention false positives as a possible cause anywhere in its article.
 Just like the CDC in its article.
 That is either by ignorance or by omission.

 PCR test kit